Some people go all in on planting with native plants, even growing them from seeds they collected from plants growing in the wild.

 - Don’t collect more than 10 percent of the seeds from any one plant (it must be able to reseed itself generously.)

-- Collect seeds only from plants that are abundant.
+- Collect seeds only from abundant plants.
 Don’t collect seeds from endangered and threatened species.
 You can familiarize yourself with them from your state’s Endangered and Threatened Species list.

-- Don’t pick flowers that need their leaves and stems for storing energy for the next year’s growth, such as lilies.
+- Don’t pick flowers that need their leaves and stems for storing energy for the following year’s growth, such as lilies.

 - Don’t take cuttings from slow-growing plants.